testrecorder/spring-test-recorder/README.md

 ## spring-test-recorder

-A tool for Spring that records JUnit + Mockito unit/integration tests from runtime calls
+A Spring tool that creates unit/integration tests from runtime calls

-## Relevant Technologies

-Java, Spring Boot, JUnit, Mockito
+It works in projects using Spring Boot and generates JUnit tests for selected methods.
+It can also generate mocks using Mockito for selected dependencies.

 ## When is this tool needed?
-Test-driven development (TDD) is a great way to write software, but there are cases when generating a test from existing code might be needed:
+ There are cases when generating a test from existing code might be needed:
-- when you want to change code that does not have unit tests and want to be sure you don't introduce new bugs
+- when you want to change code that does not have unit tests and want to be sure you don't break the existing functionality
 - when you need to quickly add a failing unit test before fixing a bug
 - when the tests and mocks are long and hard to write, so you could use a jump start
 - when you are doing big changes in the design, and a lot of the tests need to be rewritten
 - when you want to record a functional test with real data from UI
-- when in your company there is no time/budget/culture/wiliness to use TDD
+- when there is no time or budget to use Test-driven development (TDD)

+The tool will handle most of the cases and leave TODOs in places where the code could not be generated automatically.
+Solving these TODOs is mandatory in order to make the test work.
+Refactoring and polishing the generated tests is highly recommended.

 ## Preparations
-Add this dependency to pom.xml
+Add this dependency in project's pom.xml:

     <dependency>
         <groupId>com.onushi</groupId>